ScottKirvan/ScooterUtils/README.md

 ## Dependencies

 This plugin is source code only - I'm not currently providing binaries.
-If you're looking for binaries for the 4.26 windows version, contact me and I'll try get you a build.
+If you're looking for binaries for the Windows version, contact me and I'll try get you a build.
 If you need an older build or another platform, you're going to have to get in touch with someone that can help you (See the Support/Contacts section below).